RaviTambade/TAP/notes/india_abroad_learning.md

-# Growth always demands change.

-## Learn, unlearn and relearn.

-I would like to share my perspective and experience gained over years.
-This learning experience is helping me to keep working on Collaborative Learning at Transflower through Transflower Acceleration Program(TAP).
+# Indian Students vs. Abroad Students

 The difference between Indian students learning software development and their counterparts aborad is indeed significant.
-Love to share a breakdown based on observation, learning experience:
+Love to share my observation and learning experience during mentoring:

 **Aborad:**
 - Emphasis on project-based learning: